 Active military operation.

-Dwelling Use Prohibited.
-In all zoning districts, use of Shipping Containers as a dwelling unit, or dwelling (residence), is prohibited.
-Shipping Containers shall not be used for habitable purposes or as a temporary or permanent residence in any zoning district.

 Current Violations/Grandfathering.
 Any existing Shipping Container or portable site container that is located on a property as of the effective date of this law is “grandfathered,” provided the owner of the property registers the Shipping Container or portable site container with the Building Inspector (on a form provided by the Building Inspector) within ninety (90) days of the effective date of this law.
 The “grandfathering” exemption shall apply so long as the property owner owns the lot; the exemption expires on the sale or conveyance of the lot to a third-party.
 Any Shipping Container or portable site storage container not registered with the Building Inspector within ninety (90) days of the effective date of this law shall be presumed to be prohibited, unless there is a valid Container Permit on file with the Building Inspector.